 2009-10: Puempel played in his OHL rookie season for Petes, appearing in 59 games for that team.
 He scored 33 goals and added 31 assists for 64 points to go along with 43 penalty minutes.
 In 4 playoff games for the Petes, Puempel scored 1 goal and added 1 assist for 2 points.
 Puempel earned several honors on the season, as he was named both OHL and CHL Rookie of the Year, as well as being named to the CHL All-Rookie Team and the OHL All-Rookie First Team.
 He topped OHL rookies in points and goals in the regular season.
 Puempel played for Team Ontario at the 2010 World Under-17 Hockey Challenge, scoring 2 goals and chipping in 3 assists for 5 points in 6 games for the silver medal squad.

-2010-11: In 55 games for the Peterborough Petes, Puempel scored 34 goals and added 35 assists for 69 points while also picking up 49 penalty minutes.
+2010-11: Puempel played 55 games for the Peterborough Petes in his second OHL season.
+He scored 34 goals and added 35 assists for 69 points while also picking up 49 penalty minutes.
 Puempel played fo Team Cherry at the 2011 CHL Home Hardware Top Prospects Game.
+Puempel was ranked 28th amongst North American skaters in the Central Scouting final rankings and was selected by Ottawa in the first round (24th overall) in the 2011 NHL Draft.